 If you expect to see database data for a transaction trace but don't see it, you may need to change the Database query settings.

-Go to one.newrelic.com > APM > (select an app) > Monitor > Transactions > (select a transaction trace) > Database queries.
+Go to one.newrelic.com > APM & services > (select an app) > Monitor > Transactions > (select a transaction trace) > Database queries.

 Use the Database queries page to analyze and troubleshoot a slow transaction.
 For example: